georgemilas/netORMrepo/README.md

 It contains features like:
 * a scaffolding system to auto-generate and render a basic CRUD app
-* fully introspect a database to generate .NET classes, including tables, views, constraints etc.
+* fully introspect a database to generate .NET classes, including tables, views, constraints, etc.
-* supports SQL Server, Oracle, and any ODBC-compliant database
+* supports SQL Server, Oracle, and any ODBC or OLEDB-compliant database provider
 * code generation to create stored procedure artifacts to be included in source control
 * a REST API layer for accessing the data
 * security with JWT and OAuth